 Pierremont Methodist Church in Darlington, County Durham has new and exciting plans that will nurture its church, community and mission; building on the success of its ‘Giving Garden’.

-An Allchurches Trust grant enabled the church to pilot ‘The Giving Garden’ in March 2016 in an effort to transform an unused outside space owned by the church.
+In March 2016, Allchurches Trust funding enabled the church to pilot ‘The Giving Garden’ in March 2016 in an effort to transform an unused outside space owned by the church.

 Pierremont Methodist now hosts two gardening sessions each week and supplies local residents with free fruit and vegetables from a stand outside the church.
 Local people with no previous engagement with the church are now regularly involved in the upkeep of the garden, and becoming part of church life.